jeffa5/jeffa5.github.io/_drafts/2021-03-12-paper-notes.md

 - Self-referential layout, abstract -> sections -> paragraphs -> sentences

 - Make the introduction about the layout of the paper but subtly, don't have a pointer paragraph at the end of it.
 Instead, use a key contributions of this paper paragraph.

+- booktabs for tables

+- non breaking space between text and cite/ref

+- ensure figures are referenced in the text and pull their weight